-Communicating with your Customers is a key part of running a successful business – but some Customers are more demanding than others, and talking to Customers is also a drain on your own resources.
-Spending time on the phone that you could be spending finding new loads or managing your Dispatches can be as frustrating as it is necessary.
+Communicating with your customers is a key part of running a successful business – but some Customers are more demanding than others, and talking to Customers is also a drain on your own resources.
+Spending time on the phone that you could be spending finding new loads or managing your Dispatches can be as frustrating as necessary.

-By setting up a Customer portal, you can provide your regular Customers with access to information about their accounts, Shipments, and Invoices – on their time, rather than yours.
-Customers can also use the portal to request Quotes or even place Orders directly – saving the time you would have spent entering those Quotes or Orders yourself.
+By setting up a customer portal, you can provide your regular Customers with access to information about their accounts, Shipments, and Invoices – on their time, rather than yours.
+Customers can also use the portal to request Quotes or even place Orders directly – saving the time you spent entering those Quotes or Orders yourself.

 Setting Up Customer Logins

-Next, click on the ‘Contacts’ tab to bring up the list of your contacts at that Customer.
+Next, click on the ‘Contacts’ tab to bring up your contacts list for that Customer.
 If you haven’t yet added a Contact record for the Customer, you will need to do so now.

 Use the ‘Portal Login’ and ‘Portal Password’ fields to assign a unique login and password for the Customer.
 (Your customers will not be able to change their password, so take care in choosing something that is not easily guessed.)
-Click the ‘Save’ button to confirm the changes.
+Finally, click the ‘Save’ button to confirm the changes.

 Once a Contact has a Portal login, Portal password and E-mail address set, an ‘Email Portal Credentials’ button will appear on the Contact record.

 Clicking this button will send an e-mail to the Contact that includes their login and password information.
 This e-mail will be sent to whatever e-mail has been set for the Contact, so this may also be a good time to double-check that the email in question is still correct!
 The email will also include a basic description of the portal and a link to an article about how to use the Customer Portal.